RoneoOrg/jamstack.club/content/theme/theme-contribution-template.md

   - Prismic
   - Sanity
   - Storyblok
-  # - Tradly - disabled: has no dedicated icon
   - Wordpress

 css: # Naming the CSS framework is optional but welcome.
 Delete all lines if required.